fdhgh/AutomationPractice/README.md

 mvn test -Dbrowser=chrome
 ```

 Browsers currently accepted are `chrome` and `firefox`.
 Please note that there are currently issues when running in Firefox, so Chrome is recommended.
+The version of the driver must correspond to the version of the browser installed on your system, per the recommendations on the developer's website.

 ### Reporting